Crapulated/AM10-Group-Project/README.md

 # AM10-Group-Project
-Repo for AM10 Group Project
+This is the repository for AM10 Group Project, Group 9.